melaniedaniel7/Use-a-playbook-to-respond-to-a-phishing-incident/Alert Ticket.md

 ### Evaluate the alert
 2-3 reasons on why you believe the phishing alert is or isn't legitimate.
-- The alert severity is medium which is a good indication that a ticket might require escalation.
 - There is a mismatch between the sender's email address (Def Communications <76tguyhh6tgftrt7tg.su>) and the sender's name (Clyde West), this is a good indication that the email might be a phishing email.
 - The message body and subject line contain grammatical errors, which can be an indication of a phishing attempt.
 This is indicated by green in the image below.
 - A malicious file has been attached to this email.
 This is indicated by pink in the image below.